 Defining public-key encryption rigorously is a bit trickier than the private-key case.
 These complications arise mainly from the problem of choosing the keys.
-In the private-key setting, we could assume - essentially without loss of generality - that the key is a random string in $\{0, 1\}^k$ .
+In the private-key setting, we could assume - essentially without loss of generality - that the key is a random string in $\{0, 1\}^k$.
 In the public-key setting, the keys PK and SK will also be random, but they must also be related in some special way in order to make encryption and decryption complementary to each other.
 So we will assume that the pair (PK, SK) is generated as the output of a special randomized key generation algorithm Gen.

-It also happens that in many (but not all) constructions of public-key encryption, plaintexts and ciphertexts do not come from sets like $\{0,1\}^k$ , but rather from some other sets D, usually groups.
-The set D itself is sometimes random.
+It also happens that in many (but not all) constructions of public-key encryption, plaintexts and ciphertexts do not come from sets like $\{0,1\}^k$, but rather from some other sets D, usually groups.
+The set D is usually random itself; it depends on the outcome of the key generation algorithm.